for-yt-video/bolt.new/README.md

 - [ ] Add models load via json file along with api url
 - [ ] Add the ability to pass the system prompt though the headers
 - [ ] Add a test llm provider type for development testing
+- [ ] Add a option to fix error during generation
 - [ ] Super simple setting menu modal
 - [ ] In base chat add 2 dropdown (model, system prompt)
 - [ ] Remove all warnings